 To be eligible for Purchase Assistance, a homebuyer’s total annual household income, as defined by the U. S. Department of Housing and Urban Development (HUD), cannot exceed the maximum annual income limit as adjusted for the number of occupants, related or not, residing within the residence.

 Annual income is calculated by adding all sources of income from all household members over the age of 18 currently living in the home or will occupy the home within one year.
-Income includes, salaries, child support, alimony, social security, pensions, public assistance, income producing assets or income from any other source.
+Income includes salaries, child support, alimony, social security, pensions, public assistance, income-producing assets or income from any other source.
 View the current income limits.

 Funding for those at 120% Family Median Income (FMI) is limited and available on a first come first served basis.
 For more information regarding Family Median Income (FMI) and to determine availability, call 727-893-7247.